 The number of sprockets determines the number of gears.
 Most ebikes have a single cog (chainring at the front of your system) with gearing ranging from 7-speed up 11-speed.
 More recently, single cog 12-speed systems have been developed especially for ebikes and many of the e-mountain bikes will features these.

 Derailleur gears are an excellent system for sporty riders who want the ability to use their ebike and motor to the full extent of its ability.
 They allow the motor to operate to its full torque potential which is why you have the higher torque performance ebikes such as electric mountain bikes being equipped with derailleur gears rather than internal gears.

-No matter what style of ebike you are interested in though if you are the sort of rider who likes to push the limits then, with the exception of the Enviolo and Rohloff gearing systems (below) the derailleur systems will work best with the high torque motors.
+No matter what style of ebike you are interested in though if you are the sort of rider who likes to push the limits then, with the exception of the Enviolo and Rohloff gearing systems (more on these below), the derailleur systems will work best with the high torque motors.

 Derailleur gear require some practice to use, particularly as you need to be pedalling to change gears.

 Practice makes perfect.

 Another need-to-know with ebikes is that being in the wrong gear when you are climbing hills can really impact how much help your ebike can give you.
 It's nothing that practice and getting to know your ebike won't solve though.